 Atop the hill…

-I’ve photographed many of the historic homes and buildings in Rocky Hill over the last 18 years, but the challenge keyword is “hill”, but I wanted to capture images for the challenge, so I started first with Rocky Hill.
+I’ve photographed many of the historic homes and buildings in Rocky Hill over the last 18 years, but the challenge keyword is “hill” but I wanted to capture images for the challenge, so I started first with Rocky Hill.

-From Burnt Hill Road, I drove over to Spring Hill Road but didn’t find anything interesting to photograph.
-The road, which winds its way up into the trees to East Amwell Township, is a fun drive in the right car.
-It was while enjoying the ride that I realised that photographing the hills around the area would be challenging.
-There is no open hilltop to see the valley below and no open field below from where I can photograph the hills.
+From Burnt Hill Road, I drove over to Spring Hill Road, but I didn’t find anything interesting to photograph.
+Spring Hill Road, which is narrow and winds its way up into the trees and over to East Amwell Township, is a fun drive in the right car.
+I was reminded of the weekend road trips we would take along the only “one car can pass” roads in Bequia packed into the back of Dad’s Mini Cooper.

 I was out capturing these images for about 90 minutes, with almost half of that time spent driving.
 My wife saw the disappointment on my face.
 She reminded me that my grandparents (Ollivierre) lived in a windy area at the top of Monkey Hill in Bequia, which is also the name of my consultancy.
 The image below was capture on an APS film camera while visiting my grandmother in the summer of 1998.